 Due to exceptional demands on our services during UCL's examination period we will not be accepting applications from paying reference users / members of the public from Tuesday 23rd April until Friday 7th June 2019.
 Please contact email@example.com for further information.

 Restrictions also apply to undergraduates and taught postgraduates from LSE, City and SOAS during Term 3.

 Borrowing access for visitors

 Free borrowing (5 standard loan books) is available to UK/Irish academic staff and research students, provided their home institution is a participant in the SCONUL Access scheme.
 Users must complete the online form on the SCONUL website and have their application approved by their home institution library, prior to requesting borrowing access at UCL.
-One passport photograph is required for the borrowing card.

 Private scholar borrowing (3 standard loan books) is available to members of the public for an annual fee.

 If you would like more information on Library membership, please contact the Library Manager, Gillian Long, e-mail: firstname.lastname@example.org, tel: 020 7679 8704, int.
 28704.